tomwhartung/idMyGadget/README.md

 The detect_mobile_browser device detector is the only one that comes pre-installed.

-Refer to the individual README.md files for instructions on how to install one or all of the other device detectors.
-A list of links to these README.md files appears above under "Supported Device Detectors."
+Refer to the individual `README.md` files for instructions on how to install one or all of the other device detectors.
+A list of links to these `README.md` files appears above under "Supported Device Detectors."

 ## Run Demos to Test the Installation:

-IdMyGadget comes with a few to several demo programs for each device detector.
+IdMyGadget comes with demo programs for each device detector, that can be helpful when testing and seeing the functionality that each one provides.
 Start by loading the following file into your browser:

 * http://localhost/idMyGadget/index.html